anynines/a9s-cli-v2/Readme.md

     a9s create pg restore --name sample-pg-cluster-restore-1 -b sample-pg-cluster-backup-1 -i sample-pg-cluster-1

+## Creating a PG Service Binding

+A Service Binding is an entity fascilitating the secure consumption of a service instance.
+By creating a service instance, a Postgres user is created along with a corresponding Kubernetes Secret.

+    a9s create pg servicebinding --name sb-clustered-1 -i clustered

+Will therefore create a Kubernetes Secret named `sb-clustered-1-service-binding` and provide the following keys containing everything an application needs to connect to the PostgreSQL service instance:

+- `database`
+- `instance_service`
+- `password`
+- `username`

 ## Cleaning Up

 In order to delete the Demo cluster run: